On Site

 All visitors who require the support of an accompanying person can bring them to the event free of charge – in exceptional cases, more than one person or different accompanying persons on different days.
 To do this, select the ‘Reduced with accompanying person’ category in our ticket shop.
 Further information can be found here.

-Once again this year, an awareness team will be on site on all festival days.
+Once again this year, an awareness team will be on site on all festival days – recognisable by their white waistcoats with ‘Awareness’ prints.
 You can contact them by phone (030-202371439), by email to awareness@re-publica.com or via the Info Point.
-People who feel uncomfortable in any way at #rp24, have a bad experience (e.g. due to discrimination) or are in a mentally unwell state will be given a point of contact.
-Be mindful of each other, support each other and don't hesitate to come to us if you're not feeling well!
-The awareness team can be recognised by the white waistcoats with the word ‘Awareness’ on them.
+Be mindful, support each other and don't hesitate to come to us if you're not feeling well!
 You can also contact the re:publica crew at any time.

 Code of Conduct